corda/samples/autopayroll-H2Database/README.md

 </p>

-## Starting the H2 Database viewer and connect to Corda vault
+## Step 2: Starting the H2 Database viewer and connect to Corda vault
 Move to the `h2/bin`directory and start the H2 Database Engine by typing:

 Unix: `sh h2.sh`